 Any approvals or certifications required to place goods from Northern Ireland on the EU internal market will be recognised across the UK market.

 The Common Travel Area, which predates the EU, means UK and Irish citizens are free to live or work in either country.
-Northern Ireland will remain part of the UK’s customs territory and the UK government has pledged that no tariffs will apply to goods passing between Northern Ireland and the UK mainland.
+Northern Ireland will remain part of the UK’s customs territory.

 Moving goods from Northern Ireland to Great Britain